 The Sonos app will prompt you to start tuning and after following the steps, it will eventually emit a series of test sounds.
 These sounds are made up of three properties - brown noise, pulse sounds that allow for echoes and a sweep of frequencies.

 The microphone in your iOS device (Android devices not supported) detects how these sounds react to the room you are in by measuring how the sound waves reflect off the walls, furnishings, glass and other surfaces, while for the Sonos Move, the built-in microphone array takes care of this part.
 This information is then used to create an acoustic profile of your room by recording how loud various frequencies sound as you move around.

 A combination of equaliser and filtering techniques are then created by the Trueplay software to correct these frequencies so music sounds the way the artist intended it to following the tuning process.

 Sonos says the speaker knows what it should sound like and Trueplay tells it what it doesn't sound like, allowing it to tune itself to sound better.
 The company also says that Trueplay won't change anything that doesn't need to be changed.

 What do you have to do to tune Sonos Trueplay?

-As we mentioned, the app will prompt you into steps.
+As we mentioned, the app will prompt you into steps if you have any Sonos speaker other than the Sonos Move.
 The room you are tuning needs to be as quiet as possible in order for the process to work, but Sonos has added algorithms that will cancel out noises such as a dog bark.

 It takes 45 seconds to do the actual tuning bit if you do it right and you won't need to do it again unless you move the speaker into a different room or change its orientation.
 Even in a power cut, the speaker will remember the room configuration.